What Factors Affect The Cost Of Aluminium Fabrication?

 Welding and Surface Treatments

 Welding is another process that can add to the cost, especially if the project requires high-precision welding or involves hard-to-reach areas.
-Additionally, post-fabrication treatments like anodising, painting, or coating are often necessary to enhance the product’s appearance or functionality, further increasing the cost.
+Additionally, post-fabrication treatments like anodising, painting, or coating are often necessary to enhance the product’s appearance or functionality, increasing the cost.

 Post-Fabrication Treatments